why accelerated flight training programs in the USA are for you

 Looking for good accelerated flight training programs?
 I strongly recommend MLB Flight Training.
 I used to work there!

-But if your English is weak, if money is a big problem, or if you are not ready for life in another country, it may be smarter to wait.
-First, take care of your English.
-Study hard by yourself or with a tutor.
-Once you feel confident, you will be ready to get the most from your flight training.
+But if your English is too weak or if money is tight, or if you are not ready for life in another country, it may be smarter to wait.

 Becoming a pilot takes time, money, and effort.
 But with patience and preparation, you can reach your dream—whether you train at home or abroad.